 For the last two years, all students attending GRCS were able to get free lunch.
 This year the USDA did not renew the waiver, so students who have not qualified for meal benefits need to pay for hot lunch.
 You are encouraged to apply for lunch benefits today.
 You will be notified by email the week of August 15 of the determination of your application.

-Grand Rapids Christian Schools is excited to participate in the the National School Lunch Program for students and staff.
-Below is a summary of some important details about our food service program.
+Grand Rapids Christian Schools is excited to participate in the National School Lunch Program for students and staff.
+Below is a summary of important details about our food service program.
 We are committed to serving students healthy school meals that provide excellent nutrition to enhance student learning.
 We look forward to serving your family this year!